moliver28/research-handbook/content/handbook/enterprise-data/how-we-work/practical-guide/preparing-your-mr/_index.md

 description: "This handbook page helps you understand what steps you should take to get your MR ready to assign to an analytics engineer and to get it ready to merge."
 ---
 ## Steps to Getting Your MR Ready
+To expedite the review process from an analytics engineer and eventual merging of your work, here are the steps you can take before tagging an analytics engineer for review.
+If you need help before completing these steps feel free to reach out sooner!
+It may take additional time to for them to review your MR if additional support is needed from them.

-1. Make sure the template is filled out completely.
+### Make sure the template is filled out completely
+A top reason for slower reviews of an MR is an incomplete template.
+This page is designed to help you feel comfortable completing as much of the MR template as possible so that it can expedite the review process.
+You can read the section below, in [Understanding the MR Template](/content/handbook/enterprise-data/how-we-work/practical-guide/preparing-your-mr/)

-2. Build your changes (make sure it succeeds).
+### Build your changes (make sure it succeeds)

-3. Grant yourself clones so you can test the data.
+### Grant yourself clones so you can test the data

-4. Test the MR - either in SQL or in Tableau.
-Make sure it's doing what you think it is.
+### Test the MR - either in SQL or in Tableau.
+Make sure it's doing what you think it is

-5. Add a row count if you are updating an existing table.
+### Add a row count if you are updating an existing table.

 ## Understanding the MR Template